-Independent projects produce over 20,000 GWh a year
+Independent projects are contracted to produce over 21,000 GWh a year

 BC Hydro acquires power from Independent Power Producers (IPPs) to help meet B.C.'s electricity needs.

 IPPs develop and operate projects such as wind, water and biomass.
 IPPs include power production companies, municipalities, First Nations and customers.
-IPPs provide approximately 20,895 GWh electricity each year.
+IPPs are contracted to deliver approximately 21,436 GWh each year.

 Why does BC Hydro purchase electricity from IPPs?

 A variety of measures are required to ensure we have sufficient, reliable power for generations.
 These include implementing conservation and efficiency initiatives, maintaining and expanding our existing generation and transmission system assets, and adding more supply to our system through long-term electricity purchase agreements with IPPs.